Mycoplasma genitalium treatment

 Can I begin treatment before receiving my test results?

-It is vital that the results of the Mycoplasma Genitalium PCR test, and the result of the Macrolide Resistance test for antimicrobial resistance are available before starting a course of antibiotics unless you have symptoms suggestive of PID or epididymo-orchitis.
+It is vital that the results of the Mycoplasma Genitalium PCR test is available before starting a course of antibiotics, unless you have symptoms suggestive of PID or epididymo-orchitis.

 Having this information reduces the risk of treatment failure and helps to avoid antibiotics with greater side effects where possible.

 However, when it is necessary to start antibiotics without waiting for test results, it is important to have appropriate specimens taken before any treatment is commenced.
 This helps to confirm the diagnosis, detect other infections that may require separate treatment, and serve as a baseline for a repeat Mycoplasma test 4 weeks later as a test of cure.

 How long do I have to wait before having sex again?